ossc-db/pg_rman/README.md

 How to use
 ----------
-Pg_rman can take an online backup with one command.
+pg_rman can take an online backup with one command.

 ````
 $ pg_rman backup --backup-mode=full --with-serverlog